bkline/pdq-summaries/README.md

 ## Authentication

 Unless you are running with the `--dump` option, the software will need the credentials required for connecting to the CMS as a user with permission to push PDQ content.
-When running as part of GitHub Action, the `PDQ_PASSWORD` value must be provided as part of the secrets provided to the runner's environment.
+When running as part of a GitHub Action, the `PDQ_PASSWORD` value must be provided as part of the secrets provided to the runner's environment.
 When running locally, make sure that the file `.secrets.json` exists in the `src` directory (the same directory in which the script is stored).
 For example:

 ```json
 {